 - Culinary Arts

-High school age students may be admitted into curriculum courses based upon the requirements established in the Career and College Promise program adopted by the State of North Carolina and the College.
-For more information about the Career and College Promise program, contact Cindy Thompson, College Access Coordinator at 828.339.4610 or email@example.com.
+North Carolina High school students who are in their junior or senior year may be admitted into certain certificate programs and courses based upon the requirements established in the Career and College Promise program adopted by the State of North Carolina and the College.
+For more information about the Career and College Promise program, contact our High School Partnership Coordinator at firstname.lastname@example.org or 828.339.4465.

 Applicants are expected to demonstrate honesty in the completion of all necessary forms.
 False information will be grounds for rejection or dismissal.